allevo/seqflow-js/packages/website/src/pages/GetStarted_0prerequisites.md

 - [Node.js](https://nodejs.org/en/download/)
 - [pnpm](https://pnpm.io/installation)

-You can still use `npm` or `yarn`, but we didn't test it with these tools.
+You can still use `npm` or `yarn`, but we haven't tested it with these tools.
 If you encounter any issues, <a target="_blank" href="https://github.com/allevo/seqflow-js/pulls">let us know</a>.

 ## Project creation
 The first step to start a new project is to create it using the CLI.
 The command is: